albertomontesanto/albertomontesanto.github.io/content/courses/psc2339/_index.md

 ---
 date: "2021-01-08"
 lastmod: "2021-01-09"
-title: "APPLIED HUMAN GENETICS"
+title: "PSC 2339: Comparative Political Economy"
 linktitle: Overview
-summary: A survey course in genetic variability and its consequences.
-Mitochondrial genetics.
-Epigenetics.
-Association studies on a wide scale.
-Personalized medicine: test for the susceptibility to complex diseases.
-Introduction to forensic genetics.
+summary: A survey course in comparative political economy.
+Explores important topics in the field through current events and by looking at the United States in comparative perspective.
 toc: false
 draft: false
 menu: